Anw0514/ps4b_legacy/README.md

 #### `/reusable`

 For Components that are mainly stylistic and can change their content in order to be reused within different components/pages

+## Navigating CSS files

+#### `App.css`
+The custom css written entirely by yours truly.
+Includes workarounds for weird Semantic-UI things, defaults for certain elements, and component-specific styling.
+Organized **alphabetically**

+#### `basic.css`
+classes that are really just css shorthands.
+Very generic and some was copied and pasted from the old site.
+If there's a class that's abbreviated or doesn't make much sense, it can probably be found here.
+There are subtitle comments for easier navigation.

+#### `index.css`
+It's just that one cousin that shows up to all the family functions but doesn't talk to anyone.
+Is it contributing? who knows.
+Am I gonna go and tell it to leave? nah

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).